Bailey-Elson/Random-Prize-Generator/README.md

 Above is a rough sprint plan for this future implementation.
 I estimate that this sprint will tale 1 week.

 ---

+## Installation Guide

+I have decided to attach the installation guide as a seperate document that can be found within my documentation folder of this repository.